Todd-Productions/seo-website-audit/README.md

    5. Check for missing alt tags
    6. Performs a lighthouse audit
 5. Generates a report of results (JSON) and performance score

-## Prompt workflow

-1. Prompt the user for the URL of the website to audit
-2. See if website has HTTP or HTTPS (correct protocol) 3.